Home About Final

 Initially, I planned to use each week leading up to the final project to complete sections of the work.
 However, Machine week ended up being much more consuming than anticipated.

-Another important note, particularity with the scheduling of HTMAA, is that when I was finally ready to make orders, it was Thanksgiving/black friday period, which on the one hand made things cheaper but on the other hand made delivery times extremely elongated.
+Another important note, particularly with the scheduling of HTMAA, is that when I was finally ready to make orders, it was Thanksgiving/black friday period, which on the one hand made things cheaper but on the other hand made delivery times extremely elongated.
 If you're reading this, do try to order before this period(!)

 Hardware